The Untold Tales

 I nod.
 “They come in all shapes and sizes too.
-Flat ones and round ones and ones with spirals – and all different colours, like pink, white, brown, yellow -”
+Flat ones and round ones and ones with spirals – and all different colours!
+Pink, white, brown, yellow -”

-Whoever’s at the door is knocking again.
-I stumble to my feet, and take Dustin by the hand.
-As quietly as possible, we climb the stairs to our room.
-Dad built a wardrobe, which has a secret door at the back, which leads into our room.
-Sometimes Dustin and I pretend our room is a secret base, and try to spy on our parents.
+As quietly as possible, we hurry up the stairs to our room.
+It’s the safest place in the house for us to hide – the door is disguised, hidden at the back of a special wardrobe Dad built.
+Sometimes, Dustin and I pretend our room is a secret base and try to spy on our parents.
 We aren’t very good at it though – they always catch us.

-The voices are deeper, so it must be a sparrowman.
-I can hear dad talking too, but I can’t tell what they’re saying.
-It’s harder when they’re two floors down instead of one.
-They talk for about five minutes, and then I hear the door close, and footsteps up the stairs.
+A stranger is speaking – their voice is deep, so whoever knocked is probably a sparrowman.
+I can hear Dad talking too, but I can’t make out what they’re saying… It’s harder when they’re two floors down instead of one.
+They talk for a few minutes, then I hear the front door close and footsteps coming up the stairs.
 My heart races.
-It could be Mum, coming to get us.
-Or it could be the man who knocked, searching the house.
+It could be Mum, coming to tell Dustin and I that we can come out now.
+Or it could be the man who knocked, looking for us.
 I hold my breath.
 The door opens, and-

 “Are you two alright?”